 This time will vary depending on the scope of the project chosen; however, experience suggests this is at least one day per week.
 Quality Academy Online is made up of 28 sessions where participants will spend approximately 115 hours engaging in pre-forum lessons, learning activity forums, project work, measurement coaching, and mentoring.
 These sessions are scheduled weekly over the duration of the program.

 In the case of extraordinary circumstances, such as illness or family emergency, the Leader, Learning & Capability Development will work with participants to work through the material covered in the learning activity forum missed to complete the program.
 Faculty will not be able to cover material missed for work related reasons.

 We provide significant funding to support the program as part of our mandate to support education and capacity building for quality across the province.
 However, a program fee of $995 plus taxes will be charged for all accepted participants.

 No. Quality Academy Online is currently not accredited by any post-secondary institutions.
-However, participants will receive a certificate of recognition upon successful completion of Quality Academy Online from the BC Patient Safety & Quality Council.
+However, participants will receive a certificate of recognition from us upon successfully completing the program.